jnozzi/cocoadev.com/SiteContent/General/TIGERStyleToolbars.markdown

 ----

 What the heck is going on here??
-The original poster is asking about getting the look of the toolbar by subclassing [[NSToolbar]].
+The original poster is asking about getting the look of the toolbar by subclassing General/NSToolbar.
 There is NO WAY that that is an NDA violation.
 Can we ease off on this NDA crap a bit?

-''I whole-heartedly agree.
+*I whole-heartedly agree.
 Apple themselves made the look and feel public months ago.
-Speculating on how to achieve it (which I assume must be for pre-Tiger apps) is none of Apple's damned business and far beyond the reach of an NDA.''
+Speculating on how to achieve it (which I assume must be for pre-Tiger apps) is none of Apple's damned business and far beyond the reach of an NDA.*

 However, the issue at hand was that someone posted a constant name that can only be found in header files or the documention that is part of a Tiger install.
 Therefore, it is a breach of NDA, and should not be posted here.

 ----

 I am the original poster, and yes I am looking for a way to achieve this look by subclassing or other means for both PANTHER and TIGER.
-Anyway I figured out how it is done: It's not the [[NSToolbar]], it's the window itself.
-Subclass [[NSWindow]], when you init it set it to textured and call setBottomCornerRounded:NO] then in - (void)drawRect:([[NSRect]])rect {} just draw a gradient from top to bottom using [[NSBezierpath]].
+Anyway I figured out how it is done: It's not the General/NSToolbar, it's the window itself.
+Subclass General/NSWindow, when you init it set it to textured and call setBottomCornerRounded:NO] then in - (void)drawRect:(General/NSRect)rect {} just draw a gradient from top to bottom using General/NSBezierpath.
 Thats all folks!

 -Julian